efficomp/culebra/README.md

 It provides several individual representations, such as bitvectors and sets of feature indices, several fitness functions and several wrapper algorithms.

-Experiments and experiment batchs are automatized by means of the *Experiment* and *Batch* classes, both constructed from a [toml](https://pypi.org/project/toml/) configuration file.
+Experiments and experiment batchs are automatized by means of the *Experiment* and *Batch* classes.

 ## Requirements